cmcmicrosystems/RKp_Host/README.md

 # Setup environment:
 Use Python 3.9 or 3.10, you can get it from https://www.python.org/downloads/

-Or use Anaconda
+Or use Anaconda (if you need multiple environments of the same Python version)

-Or virtual environment
+Or virtual environment (if you don't have administrative privileges)

 After installation, run the following command:
 > $ pip install -r requirements.txt